 grep secret etc/loglistener.conf

-Check that the IP address added to the server group is the one configured on LogListener during installation.
+Check that the IP address added to the machine group is the one configured on LogListener during installation.
 Run the following command to check the IP address configured on LogListener.

 grep group_ip etc/loglistener.conf

-Log in to the CLS Console, and select Server Group on the left sidebar.
-On the Server Group Management page, view and verify that the IP address of the server group is the same as that configured on LogListener.
+Log in to the CLS console, and select Server Group in the left sidebar.
+On the Server Group Management page, view and verify that the IP address of the machine group is the same as that configured on LogListener.